 If your appeal is successful

-If your appeal against the dismissal is successful, you will usually be automatically reinstated in your job.
+If your appeal against the dismissal is successful, you will usually be automatically reinstated.
+This means you're given your job back.

 If you're reinstated, the original decision to dismiss you is overturned.
 This means the dismissal is considered to have never happened.
 This is known as a 'vanishing dismissal'.

-If this happens, you would be reinstated in your job retrospectively.
-This means your employer will usually have to treat you as having been employed the entire time.
+If this happens, your employer will usually have to treat you as having been employed the entire time.
 They should:

 Being reinstated can have an effect on the legal claims available to you.
 For example, it is unlikely that making a claim to an employment tribunal for unfair dismissal would be successful.